 This meant the district was filled with journalists.
 Therefore, if there was any chance of this new business working it was threatened by the shame of potential customers being put in front of the camera.

-“Live and let live” is one of the city’s most popular slogans.
+“Live and let live” is one of the city’s most popular slogans, being one of the most liberal cities in the world.

 Amsterdam can be considered as the birthplace of LGBT rights (lesbian, gay, bisexual, transgender).
 Homosexuality stopped being considered a crime in 1811, with the first gay bar opening in 1927.
 One of the first gay rights organisations, COC, was founded in Amsterdam in 1946.

 Paying homage to the gays and lesbians who lost their lives during the Second World War, the city unveiled the world’s first homosexual monument in 1987.
-Afterwards, Amsterdam became the first city outside of North America to organise the Gay Games in 1998.
+Afterwards, Amsterdam became the first city outside of North America to organise the Gay Games in 1998 and therefore now it is considered as one of the most liberal cities in the world.
 And with Holland being the first country in the world to legalise same sex marriage in 2001, the mayor of the city officiated the first legal gay marriage in the capital.

 The majority of citizens in Amsterdam travel around the city by bicycle.
 Walking to the centre, therefore, becomes a real danger for pedestrians and if they are not careful when walking down the road they can be knocked down by a cyclist; you must also, however, keep an eye out for trams as they are unstoppable.

-Pedalling, besides being an environmentally friendly form of transport, keeps you relaxed, happy and fit.
+Pedalling, besides being an environmentally friendly form of transport, keeps you relaxed, happy and fit and again, making Amsterdam one of the most liberal cities in the world.
 However, there are some who are unconvinced of how good this form of transport is or whether it can be introduced into big cities.
 Amsterdam, though, is without doubt very accustomed to this transport.

-There are a variety of myths about the legality of marijuana in Amsterdam:
+There are a variety of myths about the legality of marijuana in Amsterdam that makes it one of the most liberal cities in the world:

 It is generally believed that this drug is legal, but in reality it is simply decriminalised.
 This means that if you are found carrying less than 5g in the street you can be asked to hand it over and nothing more will happen.
 However, if you are found with more than 5g then you can face a fine or imprisonment, so take care.